akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 ![Liferay OAS](img/liferay_oas.png)

 Taking into account the necessary authentication that means that we need
-- The ID of a folder where our document will finally land in Liferay
+- the ID of a folder where our document will finally land in Liferay
 - the document file
 - a JSON with the documents name
 - a multipart/form-data body with the *file* object and the *document* JSON